Clusterpuck/QuantumBackend/src/route_optimisation/route_solver/README.md

 This folder contains strategies that can be used to define the route solver.

-route_solver.py contains the abstract class route_solver_context.py controls which route solving strategy is being used.
-Utilises strategy pattern
+route_solver.py contains the abstract class that new solvers must inherit from

-This idea is that you can easily change between route solving strategies without much trouble.
 ___

 ## Strategies